lehner-lab/tardbpdms/README.md

 * ## Estimating fitness (1-toxicity) from variant counts

 Pipeline stage 1 ('tardbpdms_dimsumcounts_to_fitness') estimates toxicity and error of single and double AA mutants from variant counts for each library separately.
-This stage is computationally intensive (~2hours on 10 cores) and is therefore not run by default.
-When running the pipeline for the first time or to force re-execution of this stage set 'rerun_fitness = T'.
+This stage is computationally intensive (~2hours on 10 cores) and is therefore not run by default. **Note:** When running the pipeline for the first time or to force re-execution of this stage set 'rerun_fitness = T'.

 * ## Epistasis analysis